jonnyhoeven/DMXControl/README.md

 OPEN DMX Serial Controller interface
 ====================
 This was a test project to develop interfaces for OPEN DMX usb nodes.
-I eventually decided for a different hardware device featuring some internal dmx buffer memory.
+I eventually decided for a different hardware device featuring internal dmx buffer memory.